Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Applications

 \subsection{Hong-Ou-Mandel effect/conditional (controlled-phase) beam splitter gate}

-The operations we seek to realize need not act on a single mode; in fact, our techniques are extensible to hybrid setups with multiple modes or qubits.
+The operations we seek to realize need not act on a single \qumode; in fact, our techniques are extensible to hybrid setups with multiple \qumodes~or qubits.
 Consider the conditional (controlled-phase) beam splitter

-This gate naturally pertains to certain lattice gauge theories and gives rise to exponential SWAP (eSWAP) \cite{gao2019entanglement} and controlled-SWAP (cSWAP) gates for state purification and SWAP tests, when paired with an uncontrolled beam splitter \cite{pietikainen2022controlled}.
+This gate naturally pertains to certain lattice gauge theories \cite{C2QA_LGT} and gives rise to exponential SWAP (eSWAP) \cite{gao2019entanglement} and controlled-SWAP (cSWAP) gates for state purification and SWAP tests, when paired with an ordinary (uncontrolled) beam splitter \cite{pietikainen2022controlled}.
 The argument in phase-space representation is